 Programme Advisory Committee for English Programmes (PACE)

-The committee provides feedback on English TV, radio and digital content.
+The committee advises on English media content.

 Advisory Committee for Chinese Programmes (ACCESS)

-The committee advises on Chinese TV, radio and digital content.
+The committee advises on Chinese media content.

 Malay Programmes Advisory Committee (MPAC)